Working with 3D (and 2D) image datasets is at the heart of WEBKNOSSOS.

-<webKnossos directory>/binaryData/<Organization name>/<Dataset name>.
+<WEBKNOSSOS directory>/binaryData/<Organization name>/<Dataset name>.
 For example

 - Go to the dataset view on the dashboard

-Using Symbolic Links (Self-Hosted Instances Only)
+Using Symbolic Links

-You can also use symbolic links to import your data into webKnossos.
-However, when using Docker, the targets of the link also need to be available to the container through mounts.
+Note, when using Docker, the targets of the link also need to be available to the container through mounts.

 For example, you could have a link from

-In order to make this dataset available to the Docker container, you need to add
+To make this dataset available to the Docker container, you need to add

 /cluster as another volume mount.